HVIP Program Definitions Guide

 Line Setting Ticket

-“Line setting ticket” for the purposes of this program means the factory build or construction sheet created when the vehicle order is sent to the vehicle manufacturer.
-The Line Setting Ticket typically includes the new vehicle’s VIN, all the codes for standard equipment and options the salesman used to create this vehicle for his purchaser.
+The factory build or construction sheet created when the vehicle order is sent to the vehicle manufacturer.
+The Line Setting Ticket typically includes the new vehicle’s VIN, all the codes for standard equipment, and options the salesperson used to create this vehicle for their purchaser.
 After the factory assembles the vehicle and the vehicle is shipped and sold, the Line Setting Ticket identifies such things as the gross vehicle weight rating, engine type, transmission type, drive line, paint codes, gear ratio, and standard and optional equipment, specific to that vehicle.

 Match Funding

-Non-Profit or Non-Profit Agency
+Nonprofit or Nonprofit Agency

 Plug-In Hybrid Electric Vehicle

-• zero emission vehicle range capability
+• zero-emission vehicle range capability

 • on-board electrical energy storage device with useful capacity equivalent to greater than or equal to ten miles of Urban Dynamometer Driving Schedule range on electricity alone

-• is equipped with an on-board charger, and
+• is equipped with an on-board charger

-• is rechargeable from an external connection to an off-board electrical source.
+• is rechargeable from an external connection to an off-board electrical source

 Public Fleet